remoteit/desktop/readme.md

 nohup sudo node package/build &
 ```

+Desktop can then be accessed on port 29999, either on localhost or over the local network.

 ## Start as root / admin

 Start as root / admin to have hosted services persist for all users and continue to run even after the remote.it desktop app is quit